gis-ops/tutorials/valhalla/Valhalla_ubuntu_1804_part_3_build_elevation.md

 -   Learn how to set up Valhalla with elevation support on Ubuntu
 -   And as usual some new things about how to use Ubuntu and Linux ;)...

  > **Disclaimer**
  > Validity only confirmed for **Ubuntu 18.04** and **Valhalla 3.0.2**.
  > Building and installing software from scratch is always a difficult and unforeseeable task that may render your running system or the software unusable.
 You may continue this tutorial at your own responsibility.

-**Basic vocabulary**
--   `bounding box` is the smallest enclosing box around a geographical feature e.g. the digital representation of a country.

 ---